Looking for the best podcasting hosting sites in 2022?

 Avoid too many words– and make sure it’s readable even at small sizes.

 Always be consistent: The podcast artwork is a part of your podcast branding.

 If you have the skill or good knowledge in design, you can design your artwork using Photoshop or Sketch.
 But we recommend Canva or 99Designs for people without any design skills.

 If you don’t want to create the artwork yourself, you can hire professionals to help you.
-But you can learn how to use Canva to create the artwork, and it can only take you a few minutes.
+But you can learn how to use Canva to create the artwork, which can only take a few minutes.

 Hire a professional: 99Designs

 99Designs and Fiverr are great options for hiring a professional designer for your podcast if you have a few bucks to spend on your graphics.